seafen7/gizmo_carver/README.md

 ### globals_gizmo_carver.py

-Contains constants and simple functions for use in the RadMC carving routines.
+Contains constants and simple functions for use in the RADMC-3D carving routines.
 Should not need to edit this file.

 ### inputs_gizmo_carver.py

-Input file containing constants and parameters for RadMC carving routines.
+Input file containing constants and parameters for RADMC-3D carving routines.
 This is the only file that requires editing during general use.

 ### main_gizmo_carver.py

-Driver file for NH3-based RADMC carve routines.
+Driver file for RADMC carve routines.
 Generates necessary input files for RADMC-3D.
 Call this file to run the routine.
 Should not need to edit this file.

 ### writer_gizmo_carver.py